Mascot-International/integration-docs/docs/XML/Orders/Readme.md

 # Mascot XML Order Structure – Documentation

-This document explains the structure, rules, and configuration for XML orders to Mascot.
+This document explains the structure, rules, and configuration for **XML Orders** to Mascot.
 It includes **header**, **order line**, and **dropshipment** fields, as well as details for **delivery types** and **SFTP transmission** setup.

 ---